StarLeafAPIs/sl_rtc/README.md

 `logger` is optional.
 See the definition of `ILogger` in [logger.ts](/src/logger.ts) if you wish to provide your own logger.
 The default is no logging.

+`api_hostname` lets you specify the hostname of the StarLeaf api service to connect to.
+Defaults to `api.starleaf.com`.
+Beta testing use only.

 `createCall` asks StarLeaf to validate the target address, and returns a Promise that resolves to an `SlCall` object.
 When the promise resolves, you'll need to add a few event